 This course offers students knowledgeable in the basic principles and skills of painting and drawing an opportunity to investigate personal directions in painting.
 Assignments will be collectively as well as individually directed.
 Discussions of the course work will assume the form of group as well as individual critiques.
 Two three-hour class meetings per week.

 Requisite: ARHA 215 or consent of the instructor.
 Limited to 18 students.
 Spring semester.
-Professor R. Sweeney.2016-17: Not offered
+Senior Resident Artist Gloman.2017-18: Offered in Spring 2018

 This course is a continuing investigation of the skills and questions introduced in ARHA 218.
 It will include an introduction to varied camera and film formats and both analog and digital photography methods.
 An emphasis will be placed on defining, locating and pursuing independent work; this will be accomplished through a series of weekly demonstrations, assignments and a final independent project.
 Student work will be discussed and evaluated in group and individual critiques.
 This is complemented by slide presentations and topical readings of contemporary and historical photography.

 Requisite: One 200-level production course or relevant experience (to be discussed with the instructor in advance of the first class).
 Limited to 12 students.
 Spring semester.
-Professor Levine.2016-17: Not offered
+Professor Levine.2017-18: Not offered

 What is art history?
 What is its history?
 What are its premises and where does it come from?
 This seminar will explore the historical foundations, formulations, and applications of current art historical methods, the foundations of the art historical discipline as it emerged from the late nineteenth and early twentieth centuries, as well as attitudes towards and theories on art practice in their diverse global contexts from before the modern period.
 Both practice and theory will be considered through discussion of select texts and objects drawn from a variety of traditions.
 Topics may include: style and periodization; iconography, narratology, and phenomenology; semiotics; the social functions of images and the social history of art; the cultural foundations of representation, aesthetics, and vision; art and the material world; art, gender, and sexuality; collecting and commodification of art; and post-colonialism and post-modernism.